SalomePlatform/adao/doc/en/advanced.rst

 Under some conditions (described right after), it is then possible to accelerate the numerical derivatives calculations by using a parallel mode for the finite differences approximation.
-When setting up an ADAO case, it is done by adding the optional keyword "*EnableMultiProcessing*", set to "1" or "*True*".
+When setting up an ADAO case, it is done by adding the optional keyword "*EnableWiseParallelism*", set to "1" or "*True*".
 This keyword is included in the "*SCRIPTWITHONEFUNCTION*" command in the operator definition by graphical interface, or in the "*Parameters*" accompanying the command "*OneFunction*" by textual interaface.
-By default, this parallel mode is disabled ("*EnableMultiProcessing=0*").
+By default, this parallel mode is disabled ("*EnableWiseParallelism=0*").
 The parallel mode will only use local resources (both multi-cores or multi-processors) of the computer on which execution is running, requiring by default as many resources as available.
 If necessary, one can reduce the available resources by limiting